-To ensure that our pupils are protected from harm, we need to understand what types of behaviour constitute abuse and neglect.
+To ensure that our pupils are protected from harm, we need to understand what types of behaviour constitute abuse, neglect and exploitation.
 Abuse and neglect are forms of maltreatment.
-Staff understand that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition, and that in most cases multiple issues will overlap with each other.
+Staff understand that abuse, neglect, exploitation and safeguarding issues are rarely standalone events that can be covered by one definition, and that in most cases multiple issues will overlap with each other.
 Somebody may abuse or neglect a child by inflicting harm, for example by hitting them, or by failing to act to prevent harm, for example by leaving a small child home alone.
-Knowing what to look for is vital to the early identification of abuse and neglect, and specific safeguarding issues such as child criminal exploitation and child sexual exploitation.
-All staff should be aware of indicators of abuse and neglect so that they are able to identify cases of children who may need help or protection.
+Knowing what to look for is vital to the early identification of abuse, neglect and specific safeguarding issues such as child criminal exploitation and child sexual exploitation.
+All staff should be aware of indicators of abuse and neglect so they can identify cases of children who may need help or protection.

-Keeping Children Safe in Education (DfE 2023) refers to four categories of abuse.
+Keeping Children Safe in Education (DfE 2024) refers to four categories of abuse.
 These are set out at Appendix A of this policy along with indicators of abuse.